rosshettel/24-Clock/readme.md

 24 Clock
 ========

-Inspired by a coworker harmlessly asking one day, "Hey, could you make my the hourly chime in OS X sound like the opening to the TV show 24?"
+Inspired by a coworker harmlessly asking one day, "Hey, could you make my hourly chime in OS X sound like the opening to the TV show 24?"

 And also, because everyone needs a bit more dramatic narration in their life.